galaton2/galaton2/README.md

 ## 🧠 About Me

-I'm a multilingual Web3 community expert with deep experience across the TON ecosystem.
-My work bridges user support, moderation, automation, and ecosystem growth.
+Web3 and crypto enthusiast with solid communication and community‑building skills.
+Experienced in moderating Telegram groups, supporting users, and driving partnerships across the TON ecosystem; coding Telegram bots is a side passion that helps automate and scale projects.

 > From moderating chats to launching gamified bots and events, I thrive at the intersection of people and products.